Cardiolund AFR Tracker

-How is the AFR calculated
+How AFR is calculated

 The AFR calculation requires that the patient’s ECG is recorded during, or contains, an AF event, and that the f-waves can be clearly seen in the signal.
 Lead V1 is the most commonly used signal for AFR calculation but other standard ECG leads as well as Holter leads have also been used.